Curucu, Beast of the Amazon: Production

 Drive-in advertisement from 1956 for Curucu, Beast of the Amazon and co-feature, The Mole People.

 Curucu, Beast of the Amazon was shot in Eastmancolor, on location at the Amazon River in rural Brazil, with an estimated budget of $155,000.

 Rudolph Icey handled cinematography, Raoul Kraushaar composed the score and Terry Morse served as editor.

 After filming, Siodmak had 10,000 feet of color film left over that he could not export.
 Love Slaves of the Amazons was the result, and used some of the same cast members.

 Reynold Brown, painter of numerous iconic Hollywood film posters, designed a poster for the film depicting a giant claw and a creature's glowering eye.

 Release

-Curucu, Beast of the Amazon was released to theaters by Universal Studios in December 1956, with The Mole People.
+Curucu, Beast of the Amazon was released to theaters by Universal Studios on December 1, 1956, double-billed with The Mole People.

 The film is now extremely rare, since it has never been officially released on either VHS or DVD.

 On January 6, 2023, film restoration and distribution company Vinegar Syndrome announced they would be releasing a limited edition blu-ray of the film.